GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: GLEAM-X: A Multi-Image MLLM Explanation Benchmark

 \subsection{Data Annotation}

 To ensure the accuracy of the test set, we manually revise the 2k test pairs.
 We engage 4 human experts in Remote Sensing, each holding at least a master’s degree, to perform data annotation and revision.
 We conduct two annotation rounds: in each round, we first verify the correctness of the explanations generated by the commercial MLLMs and correct them if necessary; if the four experts cannot determine whether a query and reference image match, we replace the pair with a suitable one from the remaining test data and perform model-assisted generation followed by manual correction.
 This ensures that all test pairs are valid and unambiguous, providing a reliable basis for evaluation.
+More details of human annotation are provided in Sec.~\ref{sec:human_detail}.